 Next, integrate Credyt into your app.
 With the product configured, run:

-• A "Manage billing" link appears next to the balance.
+- A "Manage billing" link appears next to the balance.
 The link opens Credyt's branded billing portal in a new tab.
-The portal handles top-ups (Stripe Checkout under the hood), auto top-up controls, usage history, and customer self-service.
+The portal handles credit packs (Stripe Checkout under the hood), auto top-up controls, usage history, and customer self-service.

-Claude Code shows a diff covering 6 to 10 changed files.
+Claude Code shows a diff covering 6 to 10 changed files: the route that orchestrates the agent run, a new BalanceBadge component, env vars for the Credyt API key, and a small server function that proxies the balance and usage calls.
 Approve the diffs the same way you do any other Claude Code edit.

 Step 5.
 Test on dev